Project Management

 Most project management tools are about tasks.
 You create to-do items, organize them, check them off.
 But where did those tasks come from?
 Why are you doing them?
 What happens if circumstances change?

 Board of One starts with decisions, not tasks.
 Every action exists because of a strategic choice you made, and that decision—with all its reasoning and context—is preserved.
-This changes everything about how you work.
+It means you always know why you're doing what you're doing.

 When a task stalls, you can revisit the decision that created it.
 When you need to explain your approach to a stakeholder, the reasoning is there.
 When circumstances change, you know exactly which decisions to reconsider.
 This is project management with strategic memory.